-No one knows more about a business than its’ customers.
-That’s why to gather the best and the worst reviews of Upwork from all over the internet, so you could decide for yourself if Upwork legit or not.
+No one knows more about a business than its customers.
+That’s why make sure to gather the best and the worst reviews of Upwork from all over the internet, so you could finally answer that eternal «Is Upwork legit or not?».

 Upwork Freelancer Reviews

 Best Upwork Reviews from Freelancers

 As many other Upwork freelancers state, the side gigs they find on the website are perfect for making some extra cash for anyone who can’t commit to a 9-to-5 office job:

 If you’re patient enough, it may work out for you perfectly fine even if you’ve had little to no previous experience:

 This Upwork review sets it straight: finding a gig on this website may not be that easy, but when you do, it’s worth the effort.

 On the contrary, not all freelancers are happy about their experience with Upwork.
 Some of them have an entirely different outlook on this platform’s strengths and weaknesses.